 Pupil Premium funding is additional funding allocated by the government to children in receipt of free school meals.
 Further funding is allocated to children with a parent in the services, and to children who are, or have been 'looked after' (in care).
-The Pupil Premium funding continues to be allocated to school for up to six years after their entitlement began.
 The purpose of this funding is for schools to look for ways to help eligible children to overcome any disadvantage that may be associated with financial or social need.

 Pupil Premium funding forms a significant part of our school budget which is used to benefit all children in school.